-Mana is the last Indian village in the Chamoli district, which is a border district to the northern side of the Uttarakhand state to the Tibet(autonomous region of China) in the Himalayas.
+Mana village is the Indian village of Chamoli district, it is the last Indian village to the Uttarakhand – China border of India.
+The way to Vasudhara and Satopanth trek starts from Mana village.
+There is the historic importance of this village and location from the age of Mahabharata.
+Mana is the last Indian village in the Chamoli district, which is a border district on the northern side of the Uttarakhand state to Tibet(an autonomous region of China) in the Himalayas.
 It is one of the most visited villages in Uttarakhand, as it is promoted as village tourism by the Uttarakhand government.
 If you are in Auli and looking for hotels in Auli to stay then there are plenty of choices as per your budget you can consider.
-When you are visiting Badrinath you must consider visiting Mana village, the village is so pleasing and you will feel the beauty of nature here.

 2 – Bhavishya Badri

 Bhavishya Badri is one of Panch Badri temples, located at a height of 2744 meters near Joshimath.
 Beyond the Tapovan, Bhavishya Badri has situated 17 km from Joshimath in Subhain Village.
 This small temple deity is Lord Vishnu and known to be the future seat of Badrinath.

 Gurson Bugyal is located at an altitude of 3056 meters, just a 3 km trek from Auli.
 It is a large land of green pastures surrounded by coniferous forests and oak trees.
 You will love this bugyal and it is the perfect location for Photographers and nature lovers.
 You will see a different types of pet animals here.

 The trek to Kuari Pass starts from Joshimath which is the hub for trekkers and pilgrims.
 The Winter Kuari Pass trek gives you a golden opportunity to admire the impressive skyline of the mighty mountains from close quarters.